How to make video and audio accessible

 Visual information in videos

-Make sure videos use accessible colour and avoid flashing images.
+Make sure videos use accessible colours and avoid flashing images.
+This helps people with colour blindness or photosensitive conditions use your content.

 Using colour

-Tiredness, screen displays, light levels, age and visual impairments can all affect how easily some colours in your video stand out.
+Tiredness, screen brightness, light levels, age, and visual impairments can make colours harder to see.

-Make sure colours used for any important text or images in your video have accessible colour contrast.
+Make sure colours used for important information have accessible contrast.
+Examples include:

 - text labels and background colours